FalFire/Happening-Marketplace/README.md

 Known Issues
 -----------------
--Page navigation does not seem to work well
+Deleting offers does not work client-side, though they are deleted server-side